Entity Recognition is Becoming More Important at Google

 The Knowledge Graph is a knowledge base used by Google to enhance its search engine’s search results with semantic-search information gathered from a wide variety of sources.
 Knowledge Graph display was added to Google’s search engine in 2012, starting in the United States, having been announced on May 16, 2012.
 It provides structured and detailed information about the topic in addition to a list of links to other sites.
 The goal is that users would be able to use this information to resolve their query without having to navigate to other sites and assemble the information themselves.
 The short summary provided in the knowledge graph is often used as a spoken answer in Google Now searches.

-The patent provides some examples of how it might predict the identity of entities that have been referenced in complete sentences, by gathering information about those entities and then using that information from those sentences to identify an entity that might be asked about.
+The patent provides some examples of how it might use entity recognition to entities that have been referenced in complete sentences, by gathering information about those entities and then using that information from those sentences to identify an entity asked about.
 Here’s an example from the patent:

-The patent builds upon this example by telling us how that information from a complete sentence might be used to identify a specific entity:
+The patent builds upon this example by telling us how that information from a complete sentence might be used for entity recognition:

 Entity identification model training